hyperland956-lgtm/uBOL-Expanded-Experimental/README.md

 - **AdGuard Tracking Protection**: extended tracker blocking
 - **AdGuard Annoyances**: cookie banners, popups, and other annoyances

-AdGuard lists are mutually exclusive with their EasyList equivalents — enabling one automatically disables the other to avoid rule conflicts.
+AdGuard lists are mutually exclusive with their EasyList equivalents.
+Enabling one automatically disables the other to avoid any potential rule conflicts.

 ## How It Works